 At our practice, the health and safety of our patients, staff, and doctors remains our top priority.
-We know some questions may exist as to what we are doing to manage the novel coronavirus.
+We know some questions may exist as to what we are doing to manage the coronavirus.
 It is extremely important for you to feel confident and safe at our practice and at the same time have your eyecare needs met at the highest standards.
-With this in mind, we are taking extra precautions as recommended by the Center for Disease Control (CDC), American Optometric Association (AOA), and California Department of Public Health (CDPH).
+With this in mind, we are continuing to take extra precautions as recommended by the Center for Disease Control (CDC), American Optometric Association (AOA), and California Department of Public Health (CDPH).

 What we are asking of patients: